typescript-cheatsheets/react/README.md

 ##### TypeScript doesn't let you restrict the type of children

-Guaranteeing typesafety for this kind of API isn't possible:
+Guaranteeing type-safety for this kind of API isn't possible:

 ```tsx
 <Menu>